foolusion/wwmi/readme.md

 ## TODO

+* Parse the teams
+* Find the _shortest_ path to playoffs for a given team
+* Buffalo will make the playoffs

+## Completed

 * Load schedule from file
-* Parse file
+* Parse schedule
-* Find the "shortest path to playoffs for a given team"